What is Gazumping and Is it Legal? Pros & Cons

 FAQ’s

-What to do if you’re gazumped
+What to do if you’re gazumped?

 Sadly, if you’ve been gazumped, your options are limited.
 You can either try to match or beat the higher offer, or you may choose to walk away.
 However, be aware that pursuing a bidding war can lead to financial strain, making you question whether the property is worth the extra cost.
 Sometimes, walking away and cutting your losses can be the wisest decision.